 Catherine hopes to bring to her Hatha yoga classes, the very things she has always loved about practicing yoga: the feeling of freedom and inner calm, enabling her to just be.
 Focusing on the physical aspect of the postures whilst connecting with the breath, she wants to give students the opportunity to feel physically and mentally better, in a safe space.
 Catherine teaches a combination of yoga postures, often in sequences, helping you to strengthen the body, and, breathing techniques giving you the ability to breathe deeper and calm the mind, in equal measure.
 You will leave the class with a clearer prospective, feeling more energized and open.

 Props are available for every student in every class and Catherine gives many options and alternatives for each posture, encouraging each student to use their own intuition, enabling you to enjoy your own yoga journey, with no judgement.

-Catherine’s classes are inclusive of all and especially suited to beginners
+Catherine’s classes are inclusive of all and especially suited to beginners and intermediates

 Monday – 9.30-10.30am (Hartford) – Hatha Stretch, Flow & Restore